 A Multimodal Memory Augmentation Interface: Unlocking Human Cognition Behind Story Memorability

-"I’m passionate about how tech can enhance our understanding of human intelligence, as well as how we can reverse engineer the mind to create innovative technologies.
-With SuperUROP, I hope to gain skills in research/communication to answer meaningful questions at the intersection of CS and cognitive science.
-I’d love to complete my project from ideation to publication, with results contributing to further applications of AR in learning/memory."
+"I’m passionate about how technology can enhance our understanding of human intelligence and how we can reverse engineer the mind to create innovative technologies.
+With SuperUROP, I hope to gain skills in research and communication to answer meaningful questions at the intersection of computer science and cognitive science.
+I’d love to complete my project from ideation to publication, with results contributing to further applications of AR in learning and memory."